 Check out our FAQ’s for more details about the Native beehive program.

-In September, Council staff visit beehives across the LGA to check their health and split the hives.
+September 2020 - Council staff will visit beehives across the LGA to check their health and split the hives.
 The new hives that are created are distributed to the resident waitlist in December and become part of the program.
 Resident beehives are split on a 2 – 3 year cycle.

 I am not a resident can I get a hive?

 The Native Bee Hive program is open to Ku-ring-gai residents only.
-However, people out of area who are interested in obtaining a hive can purchase a native beehive.
+However, people out of area can purchase a native beehive, see information below.
 All funds raised are returned to the program.

 An example of the hives available is pictured here: